 At the time of the annual inspection a survey was completed in order to determine the present surface water elevation of the CCR surface impoundment.
-Additionally, depth measurements from the water surface to the top of CCR/sediment were obtained in order to determine present depths/elevations.
+Additionally, depth measurements from the water surface to of CCR/sediment were obtained to determine top present depths/elevations.